typeable/xml-isogen/README.md

   ! "field" [t|Nillable Text|]
 ```

-When the field has value `Nothing`, then the following XML will be generated:
+If the field has value `Nothing`, then the following XML will be generated:

 ```XML
 <field